Political positions of Hillary Clinton: LGBT rights

-On February 1, 2001, Clinton voted against the George W. Bush's nomination of John Ashcroft as United States Attorney General.
-On March 27, 2001, Clinton cosponsored the Local Law Enforcement Enhancement Act of 2001.
-On June 14, 2001, Clinton voted in favor of S.Amdt.803 to S.Amdt.562 (which amends S.Amdt.358), which amends the Better Education for Students and Teachers Act and voted against S.Amdt.648 to S.Amdt.574 (which amends S.Amdt.358), which amends the Better Education for Students and Teachers Act.
-On July 31, 2001, Clinton cosponsored S. Res.
+In February 2001, Clinton voted against the George W. Bush's nomination of John Ashcroft as United States Attorney General.
+In March, she cosponsored the Local Law Enforcement Enhancement Act of 2001.
+In June, Clinton voted in favor of S.Amdt.803 to S.Amdt.562 (which amends S.Amdt.358), which amends the Better Education for Students and Teachers Act and voted against S.Amdt.648 to S.Amdt.574 (which amends S.Amdt.358), which amends the Better Education for Students and Teachers Act.
+In July, Clinton cosponsored S. Res.
 294. and the Employment Non-Discrimination Act of 2002.
-On November 7, 2001, Clinton voted in favor of S.Amdt.
+In November, Clinton voted in favor of S.Amdt.
 2107, an amendment to District of Columbia Appropriations Act, 2002.
-On June 11, 2002, Clinton voted in favor of cloture the Local Law Enforcement Enhancement Act of 2001.
+In June 2002, Clinton voted in favor of cloture the Local Law Enforcement Enhancement Act of 2001.
 Clinton received a score of 100% on the Human Rights Campaign 107th Congress scorecard.